SPARC: History

-In 2007, Sun released an updated specification, UltraSPARC Architecture 2007, to which the UltraSPARC T2 implementation complied.
+In 2007, Sun released an updated specification, UltraSPARC Architecture 2007 (UA2007), to which the UltraSPARC T2 implementation complied.

+In December 2007, Sun also made the UltraSPARC T2 processor's RTL available via the OpenSPARC project.
+It was also released under the GNU General public license v2.
+OpenSPARC T2 is 8 cores, 16 pipelines with 64 threads.

-In August 2012, Oracle Corporation made available a new specification, Oracle SPARC Architecture 2011, which besides the overall update of the reference, adds the VIS 3 instruction set extensions and hyperprivileged mode to the 2007 specification.
+In August 2012, Oracle Corporation made available a new specification, Oracle SPARC Architecture 2011 (OSA2011), which besides the overall update of the reference, adds the VIS 3 instruction set extensions and hyperprivileged mode to the 2007 specification.

-In October 2015, Oracle released SPARC M7, the first processor based on the new Oracle SPARC Architecture 2015 specification.
+In October 2015, Oracle released SPARC M7, the first processor based on the new Oracle SPARC Architecture 2015 (OSA2015) specification.
 This revision includes VIS 4 instruction set extensions and hardware-assisted encryption and silicon secured memory (SSM).

+In September 2017, Oracle released SPARC M8, the first processor based on the new Oracle SPARC Architecture 2017 (OSA2017) specification.

 SPARC architecture has provided continuous application binary compatibility from the first SPARC V7 implementation in 1987 through the Sun UltraSPARC Architecture implementations.

 Among various implementations of SPARC, Sun's SuperSPARC and UltraSPARC-I were very popular, and were used as reference systems for SPEC CPU95 and CPU2000 benchmarks.
 The 296 MHz UltraSPARC-II is the reference system for the SPEC CPU2006 benchmark.

 Architecture

-SPARC is a load/store architecture (also known as a register-register architecture); except for the load/store instructions used to access memory, all instructions operate on the registers, in accordance with the RISC design principles.
+SPARC is a load–store architecture (also known as a register–register architecture); except for the load/store instructions used to access memory, all instructions operate on the registers, in accordance with the RISC design principles.

+A SPARC processor includes an integer unit (IU) that performs integer load, store, and arithmetic operations.
+It may include a floating-point unit (FPU) that performs floating-point operations and, for SPARC V8, may include a co-processor (CP) that performs co-processor-specific operations; the architecture does not specify what functions a co-processor would perform, other than load and store operations.